jeremyckahn/shifty/index.md

 Shifty is a low-level animation solution.
 This means that it does not perform any rendering, but it can be integrated into whatever rendering mechanism is most appropriate for your project.
 Shifty is meant to be a simpler, more lightweight and flexible alternative to richer tools like the excellent [GreenSock animation platform](https://greensock.com/).
 While GreenSock edges it out in raw performance comparisons, [Shifty's performance is quite good](http://codepen.io/GreenSock/pen/10a1790cf256ac78ad65d5cc52c39126/) and offers a simpler, smaller package.
 This can be critical for some projects, particularly on mobile devices.
 [Just ask Yelp](http://engineeringblog.yelp.com/2015/01/animating-the-mobile-web.html).

 Shifty is the heart of [Rekapi](http://rekapi.com/), a higher-level library for making keyframe animations.
-Shifty is also a low-level part of [Stylie](http://jeremyckahn.github.io/stylie/), a graphical animation tool.
+Shifty is also a low-level part of [Stylie](http://jeremyckahn.github.io/stylie/) and [Mantra](http://jeremyckahn.github.io/mantra/), a suite of graphical animation tools.

 To create a basic tween, you could have something like this: